 Stir until peppers and onions are soft.

 Add undrained beans and tomatoes.

-Season with hot sauce and salt and pepper and let simmer for an hour to two hours until flavors are thoroughly combined.
+Season with hot sauce, jalapeno juice, and salt and pepper and let simmer for an hour to two hours until flavors are thoroughly combined.

 Serve with cornbread, shredded cheddar cheese, pickled jalapeños, sour cream, avocado, and/or chopped green onions, if desired.